open-education-hub/ccas/CCAS_pandoc.md

 3
 :::

-figuretext: Points on a plane, drawn with R.
+Figure: Points on a plane, drawn with R.
 :::

 ### Examples